 Please keep a record of each student's progress in the lesson logs we provide for you in case we have questions about a specific report.
-You will find lesson logs for each tier at the end of their respective sections in this handbook.
+We have provided several pages of Tier 1 lesson logs to get you started (see page 39).